Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • by stability (stable, unstable);

-• from the time of occurrence (early, late, interpolated);
+• from the time of appearance (early, late, interpolated);

-• according to the pattern of contractions (disordered, ordered);
+• according to the pattern of abbreviations (disordered, ordered);

 • classification of ventricular extrasystoles according to Lown and Bigger.

-Ordered ventricular extrasystoles form a special pattern of development, according to which their name is determined.
-Bigemenia is called an extraordinary contraction of the ventricles, recorded every second normal cardiac cycle, trigemenia - every third, quadrigymenia - every fourth.
+Ordered ventricular extrasystoles form a special pattern of development, which determines their name.
+Bigemeny is an extraordinary contraction of the ventricles, recorded every second normal cardiac cycle, trigemeny - every third, quadrigymeny - every fourth.

-In the medical community, Lown's classification of ventricular premature beats is most common.
+In the medical community, the most common classification of ventricular extrasystole according to Lown.

 Its last modification was in 1975, but it still has not lost its relevance and contains the following classes: